 Women are referred to general NHS physiotherapists, women’s health physiotherapists or back pain clinics with varying success.
 Look for NHS treatment from an experienced physiotherapist who has undertaken extra training about treating PGP.
 This may include sports physiotherapists who have expertise in joint treatments.
 Osteopaths and chiropractors can also provide successful treatment, but this will not normally be available on the NHS.

-Try to discuss any worries with your midwife.
+Try to discuss any worries with your midwife and include information about your PGP in your birth plan.
 If you’re not happy with the response, you can ask to see the Consultant Midwife, a specialist midwife who offers extra help in planning labour and birth.
-See also our Birth and PGP web page.
-If you feel your choices in labour are not being supported, you can contact Birthrights or AIMS for advice.